MohamedHammadDeveloper/EPQ/README.md

     .Take(pageSize)
     .ToList();

-3.3 Handling Extra Spaces in Strings
+3.3 Handling Extra Spaces in Strings:

 Problem: Data retrieved from the database contained unnecessary spaces before and after text, causing UI inconsistencies.
 Solution: The .trim() function was used in JavaScript/jQuery, and (.Trim()  &   Regex) was used in C# to clean up the strings.
 Examples: